Apiquet/DepthEstimationAnd3dMapping/README.md

 # DepthEstimationAnd3DMapping

-Use of neural network for depth estimation then map point in a 3D map This can be used for visual odometry
+Depth estimation algorithm using Deep Learning to map points in a 3D map This can be used for visual odometry